Customers are the lifeblood of every business.

 If you’re not using a CRM, chances are you’re using a system that relies on email, spreadsheets, or a combination of many tools.

-With so many options out there (and with many of them free or very reasonably priced), there isn’t much holding you back from trying a CRM.
-There is a time investment getting started, but many of these services make that less onerous.
+With so many options (and with many of them free or reasonably priced), there isn’t much holding you back from trying a CRM.
+There is a time investment in getting started, but many of these services make that less onerous.

 Keeping track of customer information and conversations doesn’t have to be tedious and frustrating.
 Easy configuration and integration with tools you already use can make transitioning to a customer relationship management system relatively painless.